awsbpfeiff/Systems-Manager-Labs/Lab_1_ResourceGroups_Tags.md

 * A package installation or update operation in Distributor.

-This section will cover creating a Resource Group and some tags that will be used later on in the Patch Manager lab.
+In this lab we will cover creating a Resource Group and some tags that will be used later on in the Patch Manager lab.

 ### Getting Started